 Price: $249 single license (1 PC), $595 unlimited licences (unlimited PCs), and a free version is available as well.

-Gammadyne Free WOL Command-line Tool
+11. Gammadyne Free WOL Command-line Tool

 Simply run the command from the command prompt without specifying the mac address and you will see all of the commands and options displayed for you to see how to formulate your query.

 There is not a whole lot of additional functionality for you to look at, but there are some good additional features such as password specifying, for certain WOL NICs, and specific port selections if you need to tweak your WOL command on the network.

 This is a competent WOL application that will do what you need it to do from the command line, so if you need something that will work well within your scripts and batch files, then this is a good option for you to consider.